RichardCoffee/privacy-my-way/readme.txt

 == Changelog ==

 = Next Release =
+* Enhancement: Allow for blank or missing Author URI in description when filtering plugins.

 = 1.5.5 =
 * Bugfix:  fixed compatibility issue with fluidity-theme admin options page.